-Operations \$281,239,100 Grant to Michigan State University (MSU) for operations.
+Operations \$285,805,100 Grant to Michigan State University (MSU) for operations.
 MSU was founded in 1855 as the Agricultural College of the State of Michigan, the nation's pioneer land-grant university; the legal authority for the university's status as a state institution of higher education now exists in 1909 PA 269.
 Section 264 allocates \$80,000 from this line item for the Future Farmers of America Association.
-Funding Source(s): Restricted 97,324,300 GF/GP 183,914,800 Additional Related Boilerplate Section(s): 264 Performance funding 5,035,100 Additional funds appropriated to MSU, calculated based on performance metrics.
-Payment of funds is contingent on university's compliance with requirements under sections 265, 265a, and 265b related to tuition restraint, reverse transfer agreements, dual enrollment credit policy, the Michigan Transfer Network, Title IX reporting and sexual assault prevention.
-Funding Source(s): GF/GP 5,035,100 MSU AgBioResearch 34,591,400 Statewide agricultural research program operated by MSU as part of its land-grant mission; there are 13 research facilities across the state plus on-campus facilities in East Lansing.
-In addition to funds appropriated by the state, funds are received from federal and industry sources.
-Line item includes \$3.0 million designated in section 263 for Project GREEEN, a research effort on behalf of Michigan's agricultural industry.
-Funding Source(s): GF/GP 34,591,400 Related Boilerplate Section(s): 263, 263a MSU extension 29,837,700 Extends MSU's public service mission to all counties in the state as part of MSU's land-grant mission.
+Funding Source(s): Restricted 67,501,500 GF/GP 218,303,600 Additional Related Boilerplate Section(s): 264

+STATE GENERAL FUND/ GENERAL PURPOSE \$286,371,300 Unrestricted state revenue from taxes and other sources.
+State school aid fund 67,501,500 Restricted fund established under Article 4, Section 11 of the State Constitution.
+The SAF may be used to provide funding to schoo districts, higher education (colleges and universities), and schoo employees' retirement.
+GROSS APPROPRIATION \$353,872,800 Total of all applicable line item appropriations.
+Related Boilerplate Section(s): 263, 263a Funding Source(s): GF/GP 30,136,100 Line item includes \$2.6 million designated in section 263 for Project GREEEN, a research effort on behalf of Michigan's agricultura industry.
+MSU extension 30,136,100 Extends MSU's public service mission to all counties in the state as part of MSU's land-grant mission.
 Program areas include agriculture and natural resources; children, youth, and family (including 4-H); and community and economic development.
 In addition to funds appropriated by the state, county governments jointly support local extension programs.
-Line item includes \$2.6 million designated in section 263 for Project GREEEN, a research effort on behalf of Michigan's agricultural industry.
-Funding Source(s): GF/GP 29,837,700 Related Boilerplate Section(s): 263, 263a GROSS APPROPRIATION \$350,703,300 Total of all applicable line item appropriations.
-State school aid fund 97,324,300 Restricted fund established under Article 4, Section 11 of the State Constitution.
-The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-STATE GENERAL FUND/ GENERAL PURPOSE \$253,379,000 Unrestricted state revenue from taxes and other sources.
+Related Boilerplate Section(s): 263, 263a Funding Source(s): GF/GP 34,937,300 Line item includes \$3.0 million designated in section 263 for Project GREEEN, a research effort on behalf of Michigan's agricultural industry.
+MSU AgBioResearch 34,937,300 Statewide agricultural research program operated by MSU as part of its land-grant mission; there are 13 research facilities across the state plus on-campus facilities in East Lansing.
+In addition to funds appropriated by the state, funds are received from federal and industry sources.
+Funding Source(s): GF/GP 1,467,700 North American Indian Tuition Waiver costs 1,467,700 Funds appropriated to cover waived tuition costs incurred under the North American Indian Tuition Waiver program.
+Appropriation is a combination of funds that were originally rolled into operations lines and a payment to cover a shortfall between waiver program costs and funding provided by the state.
+Funding Source(s): GF/GP 1,526,600 Performance funding 1,526,600 Additional funds appropriated to MSU, calculated based on performance metrics.
+Payment of funds is contingent on university's compliance with requirements under sections 265, 265a, and 265b related to tuition restraint, reverse transfer agreements, dua enrollment credit policy, the Michigan Transfer Network, Title IX reporting and sexual assault prevention.
+Performance funding 1 526 600 Additional funds appropriated to MSU calculated based or